Hedge fund Citadel cuts Aptigon unit headcount by 34 percent: sources

 From late February through Monday, 49 people had lost their jobs at the firm’s two-year-old Aptigon business.
 They include portfolio managers, analysts, associates and other ancillary staff, according to four people who were not authorized to speak publicly about internal Citadel matters.

-That shrinks Aptigon’s headcount by roughly 34 percent, one of the biggest hedge fund downsizings in recent times, industry investors said.
-More than a dozen people from Aptigon have been reassigned to other positions in the firm, the sources said.
+That shrinks Aptigon’s headcount by roughly 34 percent, one of the biggest industry downsizings in recent times, industry investors said.
+More than two dozen people from Aptigon have found other positions in the firm, the sources said.
+As a firm Citadel, which is headquartered in Chicago and oversees $27 billion, employs roughly 1,900 people who work in its hedge fund businesses.

 “We changed the leadership of Aptigon Capital because the prior leadership had failed to demonstrate it could generate the performance we expect from a Citadel business.
 We are committed to the success of Aptigon and will continue to recruit leading talent to the team,” Citadel spokesman Zia Ahmed said.